Best QB Traits to Have in Madden 22

 We are going to be sharing our Madden secrets of the best QB traits to have in Madden 22 that won us many Super Bowls.
 Most of these traits will matter much more when it comes to simulation.
-The reason for that is because when you are user playing, the traits really do not matter.
+The reason for that is that when you are user-playing, the traits really do not matter.
 After all, you are in control.

 We have gone through extensive testing and found so much success with our findings and we want the same for you.
 Hope you enjoy it!
 Make sure to check out our trading tips for Madden 22.

 SEE ALSO: Madden 22 Contract Reset Method

 If you’d prefer the written instructions you can keep reading.

 If we do not cover the trait it is because that trait does not matter for this position.
 We want to cover one trait before moving on is the Penalty trait.
 A good rule of thumb for all players is a “Normal” or “Disciplined”.
 For QBs, it really isn’t that big of a deal.